 The most comprehensive study of any Canadian military commander to date, The Soldiers’ General will appeal as much to the student of military history as it will to anyone in search of a good story.

 - 2007, Winner - C.P.
-Stacey Award, Canadian Historical Committee for the History of the Second World War and for Military History
+Stacey Award for scholarly work in Canadian Military History

 1 Looking at Command